Things to Do in Yosemite Valley: The Ultimate Guide

 photo of a restaurant inside yosemite valley lodge

-The Yosemite Valley Lodge (Shuttle Stop #7) offers several year round restaurants in their location at the base of Yosemite Falls.
-Head to the Mountain Room Restaurant or Lounge for upscale casual food and drinks, or to Bear Camp Eatery for casual food court fare and a Starbucks.
+The Yosemite Valley Lodge (Shuttle Stop #7) offers several year-round dining options at the base of Yosemite Falls.
+Head to the Mountain Room Restaurant or Lounge for upscale food and drinks, or to the Bear Camp Eatery for casual food court fare and a Starbucks.

 Eating in Curry and Yosemite Village